 Newark Beltway: South

-The aforementioned Delaware 4 (Christina Parkway and Chestnut Hill Road) encompasses the southern segment of the beltway.
-East from Elkton Road (Delaware 279) to Delaware 72 (South Chapel Street), Delaware 4 exists almost entirely as a four-lane divided facility with at-grade intersections.
-This was not the original plan as interchanges were slated for Delaware 4 at key intersections.
+The aforementioned SR 4 (Christina Parkway and Chestnut Hill Road) encompasses the southern segment of the beltway.
+East from Elkton Road (SR 279) to SR 72 (S Chapel Street), SR 4 exists almost entirely as a four lane divided facility with at-grade intersections.
+This was not the original plan as interchanges were slated for SR 4 at key intersections.
 Of the interchanges planned, a standard diamond was considered at Robscott Manor (Argyle Road) and the adjacent University of Delaware athletic facilities.
-Unfortunately for planners the interchange drew heavy criticism that ultimately led to its cancellation and subsequent downgrading of Delaware 4 from controlled access standards to an at-grade facility.
+Unfortunately for planners the interchange drew heavy criticism that ultimately led to its cancellation and subsequent downgrading of SR 4 from controlled access standards to an at-grade facility.

 The beltway section from old Chestnut Hill Road to Elkton Road was constructed as Christiana Parkway.
 Built in 1985, the parkway carries four lanes overall with the exception of a two-lane bridge across the AMTRAK Northeast Corridor.
 Two signalized intersections, the one east of AMTRAK added in 1998, served Chrysler’ Newark Assembly Plant.
 The automobile factory closed down in 2009, with redevelopment of the site undertaken by University of Delaware.